 - High-quality support from the Zoho team;

 You can find their pricing plans here.

-9. Use eCommerce APIs to implement the in-app purchase feature
+12. Use an e-Commerce API to implement the in-app purchase feature

 Go ahead with the web app development, testing, and deployment as follows: